 Vermeer's Catholic Marriage

-Vermeer's parents were married in 1615 in Amsterdam before Jacobus Taurinus, a famous Calvinist and Orthodox Reformed Church Minister.
+Vermeer's parents were married in 1615, in Amsterdam before Jacobus Taurinus, a famous Calvinist and Orthodox Reformed Church Minister.
 Although their marriage arrangement would seem to imply a commitment to the Reformed faith, neither of them was officially registered as a member of the faith which would have given them the right to participate in the sacrament of communion and an obligation to educate themselves in the doctrinal issues as well as a public confession of faith.
 Thus, it seems probable that Vermeer's parents belonged to a sizable group of people called liefhebbers (supporters), or those who for one reason or another did not comply with the strict requirements of membership or had a dislike for religious discipline.

 Although nothing is known of Vermeer's religious thoughts before his marriage, we know for certain that he was baptized on October 31, 1632 in the Reformed Church in Delft.

 Vermeer's mother-in-law, Maria Thins, was a devoted Catholic, and was most likely instrumental in the painter's conversion.
 She was a Delft patrician with excellent family ties who had grown up in Gouda, a stronghold of Dutch Catholicism.
 There, her family celebrated mass secretly in their home, De Trapjes (The Little Steps).
-Her sister became a nun in Louvain.
+Her sister had become a nun in Louvain.

 Although not common, religious conversions happened.
 The renowned Dutch poet Joost van den Vondel converted.
-Maria Tesselschade, the talented daughter of Roemers Vischer and a friend of Constantijn Huygens, became a Catholic in 1642 causing much grief to Huygens who went so far as to write a poem in protest.
+Maria Tesselschade, the talented daughter of Roemers Vischer and a friend of Constantijn Huygens, became a Catholic in 1642, causing much grief to Huygens who went so far as to write a poem in protest.

 Perhaps Vermeer's conversion was inevitable.
 The Council of Trent (1545–1563) had decreed matrimonial unions between Catholics and non-Catholics null and void.
 Thus, the marriage between Catharina as a Catholic and Vermeer as a non-Catholic would not have been accepted by the Catholic Church as a union in the understanding of the Catholic Church.
 According to the Council of Trent, the Roman Catholic Church had always taught the dogma of the Holy Matrimony as part of the Seven Sacraments, contrary to the Protestant Church (see Martin Luther, "Von den Ehesachen" Wittenberg 1530).
-The apostolic vicar to The Netherlands, Phillip Rovenius, writing in 1648, equated the marriage of a Catholic to a nonbeliever to a pact with the devil.
+The apostolic vicar to the Netherlands, Phillip Rovenius, writing in 1648, equated the marriage of a Catholic to a nonbeliever to a pact with the devil.

 However, since Vermeer was already baptized, only a short consecrating act would have been necessary to convert to Catholicism together with basic lessons in the Catholic faith.
 Each new "soul" was warmly welcomed by the Catholic Church, even in times of repression.
 Since priests operated in utmost secrecy, it is not difficult to understand why notations of conversion have not survived.